 As technology enables new learning opportunities and experiences, it also can render existing processes and tools obsolete, freeing up funds to pay for technology.
 Three obvious examples are copy machines (and related supplies and services contracts), dedicated computer labs, and replacing commercially licensed textbooks with openly licensed educational resources.
-In September 2015, U.S. Secretary of Education Arne Duncan challenged schools to begin this process by replacing just one book as a first step in appreciating the cost savings and developing an understanding of what would be necessary to implement such a change school- or district-wide.
+As part of #GoOpen, OET challenged schools to begin this process by replacing just one textbook with openly licensed educational resources as a first step in appreciating the cost savings and developing an understanding of what would be necessary to implement such a change school- or district-wide.